radiosilence/redux-saga-http/README.md

-# redux-rx-http
+# redux-saga-http

 ## TODO: Update Readme for 1.0

 [![CircleCI](https://circleci.com/gh/radiosilence/redux-rx-http.svg?style=shield)](https://circleci.com/gh/radiosilence/redux-rx-http)

-So, you like redux, you like RxJS, you're using redux-observable.
+So, you like redux, you're using redux-saga.
 You want to talk to APIs, and consume the side effects through epics, and you want a nice, simple way to do it.
 This library works by having a single API action where the side-effect actions (request, success, error, cancel) are passed in with the initial action in a clean, consistent way.
 Oh, and we have type definitions!

 > **Important note:** As of version 0.14, fetch is used internally.
-This means you will have to inject fetch as a dependency in your `createEpicMiddleware` function, e.g. *isomorphic-fetch*.
-Also, cancellation won't actually cancel the original request, it will just terminate the inner stream (so no further actions will be emitted).
+This means you will have to inject fetch as a dependency
+> in your `createEpicMiddleware` function, e.g. _isomorphic-fetch_.
+Also, cancellation won't actually cancel the original
+> request, it will just terminate the inner stream (so no further actions will be emitted).

 ## Configuration